mralexcraven3/waldo/README.md

 Waldo implements the standard HTTP Proxy spec, so just connect it to it like you would any other proxy server, and it'll handle the rest for you.

+### Diverse Proxies

+When crawling a large website, you'll often find yourself stitching together various proxy server lists.
+Waldo has the concept of a `Finder`, which is basically a class that pulls in a list of proxy servers for you.

 ## Custom Headers